 How to Copy This Recipe from MyNetDiary

 I have already entered this recipe into MyNetDiary, so save the trouble of entering it from scratch.
 You can copy this recipe from me, "Dietitian" in MyNetDiary.
 Login to MyNetDiary via web program, go to Community, and then search "Dietitian" with "People" chosen in the drop down box.
 Click on "Dietitian" link.
 Scroll down Dietitian Personal Page and find Custom Catalog.
 Find "KAI Thai Coconut Curry with Fish Tofu and Greens."
 Copy recipe by clicking "copy" link on the right side of the screen.
 Once you do that, you can use that recipe in your own food log without having to enter it yourself.
 It is easy to search for that recipe if you use "from dietitian" in your name search thereafter.

-If you have Maximum membership, you can copy and customize recipes or foods.
+If you have Premium membership, you can copy and customize recipes or foods.
 In web program, go to Food tab, tap "Log" in any meal row, then tap MyFoods, find the food or recipe and then choose "copy & customize" option.
 You can modify any field to fully customize the recipe (ingredients, yield, name, etc.).

 I hope you enjoy this recipe!
 Please share your own modifications with MyNetDiary members by posting ideas and tips in forum.Have questions or comments about this post?
 Please feel free to comment on MyNetDiary's Community Forum or Facebook page – We would love to hear from you.
 And consider visiting our new Pinterest page!